Skip to Content

 Interactive Components

-function MintButton() { const { setLoading } = useNFTStore(); const { writeContract } = useWriteContract(); const handleMint = async () => { setLoading(true); try { await writeContract({ address: KEY_TOKEN_ADDRESS, abi: fullKeyTokenAbi, functionName: 'mint' }); // State updates handled by useNFTData hook } catch (error) { setLoading(false); } }; return <button onClick={handleMint}>Mint NFT</button>; }
+function MintButton() { const { setLoading } = useNFTStore(); const { writeContract } = useWriteContract(); const handleMint = async () => { setLoading(true); try { await writeContract({ address: KEY_TOKEN_ADDRESS, abi: fullKeyTokenAbi, functionName: 'mint' }); // State updates are coordinated by useNFTData } catch (error) { setLoading(false); } }; return <button onClick={handleMint}>Mint NFT</button>; }

 Account-Aware Components